The Levy Senior Center Foundation is proud to bring the talents of young, award-winning classical musicians to the Levy Senior Center.

-The LSCF is proud to sponsor the Levy Lecture Series, an educational program for older adults who are passionate about learning.
-The series is free, but registration is required.
+The Levy Lecture Series, proudly sponsored by the LSCF, offers a platform for older adults who are passionate about continued learning.
+Hosted by Shane DuBow, this enriching series is free of charge, but registration is necessary.

 Do you have questions about the Levy Lecture Series?
 We have answers.